6 Things To Do in Lunenburg, Canada

 5 Go to the Lunenburg Farmers’ Market

-Every Thursday morning, this market features fresh produce, local crafts, and other goods.
+This market features fresh produce, local crafts, and other goods every Thursday morning.
 It’s a great place to find souvenirs and gifts.

 • May to December it’s in the Lunenburg Arena (19 Green St.) from 8am – 12 pm